(755 ILCS 27/65)

 owner is a descendant of the owner, the descendants of the deceased designated beneficiary living at the time of the owner's death shall take the deceased designated beneficiary's share of the real property per stirpes.

-(b) Subject to the Probate Act of 1975 and the Conveyances Act, a beneficiary takes the residential real estate subject to all conveyances, encumbrances, assignments, contracts, options, mortgages, liens, and other interests to which the residential real estate is subject at the owner's death.
+(b) Subject to the Probate Act of 1975 and the Conveyances Act, a beneficiary takes the real property subject to all conveyances, encumbrances, assignments, contracts, options, mortgages, liens, and other interests to which the real property is subject at the owner's death.

-(c) A transfer on death instrument transfers residential real estate without covenant or warranty of title even if the instrument contains a contrary provision.
+(c) A transfer on death instrument transfers real property without covenant or warranty of title even if the instrument contains a contrary provision.

 (d) If there is no sufficient evidence of the order of the owner and designated beneficiary's deaths, otherwise than simultaneously, and there is no other provision in the transfer on death instrument, for purposes of this Section, the designated beneficiary shall be deemed to have predeceased the owner.